andyco2008/IPSca-Reinforced/README.md

 ## Usage

 - `python3 main.py`
-- Or, if you are experiencing crashes, run it as root:
+- Or, if you are experiencing crashes, run it as `root`:
 - `sudo python3 main.py`

 ## Requirements